orbitdb/SCPs/scps/SCP-6.md

 The `payload`, `next`, and `refs` fields remain unchanged.

-### Byte change
+### Byte Comparison

-Let's look at the byte comparison.
+Let's look at how the changes affected the byte size.

 The numbers below show the ipld block size of an orbitdb ipfs-log entry encoded using [dag-cbor](https://github.com/ipld/js-ipld-dag-cbor).
 The user space fields `payload` and `id`/`log` fields have been removed from both entries.